- Fact Checked

 The answer to this depends on your health history, your current symptoms, and how consistently you take your probiotics.
 While some changes happen within weeks, others take more time.
 Most people starting probiotics find it helpful to keep a journal to track their daily symptoms, so they can notice changes.

-Though every body is different, here is what most people report when it comes to their results timeline:
+Though probiotics are not like traditional prescription medicines, and every body is different, here is what most people report when it comes to their results timeline:

 Digestive issues (IBS, bloating, constipation) |